 On the other hand, you’ll need to take care of the damage to your stuff, plus the cost to stay in a hotel or Airbnb until your apartment is livable again.

 Luckily, renters insurance can cover the damages to your stuff and your temporary living costs.
+Depending on the cause of damage, you might even be compensated for food loss.
 Known as ‘loss of use,’ this type of coverage may even take care of the extra $$ you have to spend on food, laundry, and even pet boarding.
 “These situations are far more common than most people think, until it happens to them,” Jonathan S. points out.

 2. Theft from your apartment